This post may contain affiliate links. Please read our disclosure policy.

 Replace some or all of the chocolate chips with chopped dried apricots, dried cranberries, or even pitted, chopped dates.
 Toss the dates in some flour first, though, since dates are super sticky!

-This recipe calls for semi-sweet chocolate chips, so it's already made with oats and chocolate chips.
-But you can make those chips any flavor you like.
-Some ideas: milk chocolate chips, white chocolate chips, or even chopped dark chocolate chunks.
+Instead of semi-sweet chocolate chips, try milk chocolate chips, white chocolate chips, or even chopped dark chocolate chunks.

-Replace the chocolate chips in this recipe with whopped raw walnuts, by weight, and your cookies will taste transformed!
+Replace the chocolate chips in this recipe with whopped raw walnuts, by weight.
 The nuts bring out the nuttiness in the oats.

 - Gluten free monster cookies are thick and chewy peanut butter cookies with crisp edges made with quick oats and oat flour.

-- For a completely different gf oatmeal cookie experience, our 3 ingredient oatmeal cookies are made without any added sugar and make a very virtuous, delicious snack.
+- For a completely different experience, our 3 ingredient oatmeal cookies are made without any added sugar and make a virtuous, yet still delicious, snack.

-- For the perfect, lightly sweet oatmeal breakfast cookie, look no further.
-Sweetened only with honey and applesauce.
+- The perfect, lightly sweet oatmeal breakfast cookie, is sweetened only with honey and applesauce.

 - If you're missing Do-Si-Dos Girl Scout Cookies, try our peanut butter gluten free oatmeal cookie sandwiches!